mirukana/libmpv-qtquick-plugin/README.md

 ## FAQ
 1. Why another window appears instead of rendering in my own application?

-   Because the `MpvPlayer` class is quite huge, the initialization of it is kind of slow.
-Please make sure it is completely initialized before using it to play media contents.
+   Because the C++ backend class is quite huge, the initialization of it is kind of slow.
+Please make sure `MpvPlayer` is completely initialized before using it to play any media contents.
 2. Why is the CPU usage very high (>=10%) ?

    You need to enable **hardware decoding** manually: